Ragdoll Cat Personality, Energy, and Social Traits

 Is a Ragdoll Cat Right for You?

-• People who want an affectionate, relaxed cat
+• Want an affectionate, people-focused cat

-They may not be ideal for:
+They may not be ideal if you:

-• Owners seeking a highly independent cat
+• Prefer a highly independent cat

 Final Thoughts